 Springfield, MO- 1 night

-From here we start heading north, up through Missouri.
-We’ll stop in Springfield for a visit to Fantastic Caverns.
+Next on this cross country trip, we started heading north, up through Missouri.
+We stopped in Springfield for a visit to Fantastic Caverns.
 This is the only cave in North America that you ride through- a jeep-drawn tram pulls you through the cave.
 Springfield is also home to the largest fork in the world!

 Deanna Rose Homestead